fomorians/td-gammon/README.md

 Implementation of [TD-Gammon](http://www.bkgm.com/articles/tesauro/tdl.html) in TensorFlow.

-Before DeepMind + Atari there was TD-Gammon, an algorithm that combined reinforcement learning and neural networks to play backgammon at an intermediate level with raw features and expert level with hand-engineered features.
-This is an implementation using raw features: one-hot encoding of each point on the board.
+Before DeepMind tackled playing Atari games or built AlphaGo there was TD-Gammon, an algorithm that combined reinforcement learning with neural networks to play backgammon.
+While not as famous, it actually shares a lot of history with AlphaGo.
+Originally published in 1992 by Gerald Tesauro, it was the first algorithm to reach an expert level of play in backgammon.
+It is referenced in both Atari and AlphaGo research papers and helped set the groundwork for many of the advancements made in the last few years.
+Including the notion of self-play seen in AlphaGo.

-The code also features [eligibility traces](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node87.html#fig:GDTDl) on the gradients which are an elegant way to assign credit to actions made in the past.
+The code features [eligibility traces](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node87.html#fig:GDTDl) on the gradients which are an elegant way to assign credit to actions made in the past.

 ## Training